isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Extension of Student Pass for International Students.md

 ---
 <h3><strong>Extension of Student Pass for International Students</strong></h3>
 <p>International students are advised to renew your student pass by end February
-2025 at CJC General Office.
-Please provide the general office with your contact number.</p>
+2026 at CJC General Office.
+Please provide the General Office with your contact number.</p>
 <p>Documents to bring :</p>
 <p>(a) Passport</p>